charleseliot/circuitpython-experiments/README.md

 # circuitpython-experiments
 Code to play with devices using CircuitPython.
+(This commented added to test Teams integration)

 ## Working with CircuitPython